Zeranny/ezedits-wiki/commands/structures/scatter-parameters.md

 >
 > `//ezbrush scatter Clipboard -m clay`
 >
-> Running ezbrush scatter **without** the `-l` flag results in densely placed area whereever the clicked areas overlap, which may not be the desired result.
+> Running ezbrush scatter **without** the `-l` flag results in densely placed area wherever the clicked areas overlap, which may not be the desired result.
 >
 > ![](../../.gitbook/assets/ScatterMaskCoverBlock_example1.gif)
 >